apache/pekko/docs/src/main/paradox/stream/stream-refs.md

 orchestrate and prepare such message flows, and later the stream refs are used to do the flow-controlled message transfer.

 Stream refs are not persistent.
 However, it is simple to build a resumable stream by introducing such a protocol in the actor messaging layer.
-Stream refs are absolutely expected to be sent over Akka remoting to other nodes within a cluster using Akka Cluster, and therefore complement, instead of compete, with plain Actor messaging.
+Stream refs are absolutely expected to be sent over Pekko remoting to other nodes within a cluster using Pekko Cluster, and therefore complement, instead of compete, with plain Actor messaging.
 Actors would usually be used to establish the stream via some initial message saying, "I want to offer you many log elements (the stream ref)," or conversely, "if you need to send me much data, here is the stream ref you can use to do so".